Sahranajaflou/machine-leaning/README.md

 **3. Insights and Visualization:**

-- Summarize findings from EDA and PCA to identify actionable insights, such as:
+- Summarize findings from EDA to identify actionable insights, such as:

    - Key customer segments based on purchase behavior.